erikvw/pylabels2/pylabels/demos/django_demo/README.md

     http://localhost:8000

-The default user is "barcode" with password "barcode"
+The default user is "admin" with password "admin"